 Progression

-To switch from BSc Honours to MSci at the end of Junior Honours year in June 2024, students must have passed all their Junior Honours modules with a weighted average of at least 11 at the end of semester 2.
+To switch from BSc Honours to MSci at the end of Junior Honours year, students must have passed all their Junior Honours modules with a weighted average of at least 11 at the end of semester 2.

 External Examiner